AmosChan97/NoHiding/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), together with [YOLO object recognition](https://github.com/llSourcell/YOLO_Object_Detection)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), together with [YOLO object recognition](https://pjreddie.com/darknet/yolo/)

+Credits to [pjreddie](https://github.com/pjreddie) for the open-sourced pre-trained models used for object detection.

+This project was made for the Hack and Roll 2020 Hackathon from 18th January - 19th January 2020.

+The team members are [Amos](https://github.com/AmosChan97), [Wei Yang](https://github.com/MeLoveCarbs) and [Iman](https://github.com/namiwa)

 ## Hardware used
 Raspberry Pi B and PiCam